gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 To force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise implementations MUST have policies for how often to set up new connections with ephemeral key exchange such as ECDHE.
+Implementations SHOULD set up new connections frequently to force attackers to dynamic key extraction.
 E.g., at least every hour and every 100 GB of data which is a common policy for IPsec {{ANSSI-DAT-NT-003}}.
 See
 {{I-D.ietf-tls-rfc8446bis}} for a more detailed discussion on key compromise and key exfiltration in (D)TLS.

-By recommending implementations to frequently set up new DTLS connections with (EC)DHE force attackers to do dynamic key exfiltration and limits the amount of compromised data due to key compromise {{I-D.ietf-tls-rfc8446bis}}.
+For many DTLS/SCTP deployments the SCTP association is expected to have a very long lifetime of months or even years.
+For associations with such long lifetimes there is a need to frequently re-authenticate both client and server.
+TLS Certificate lifetimes significantly shorter than a year are common which is shorter than many expected DTLS/SCTP associations.

 ## DTLS 1.3

 DTLS 1.3 is preferred over DTLS 1.2 being a